Comparing The OnePlus 12 vs iPhone 15 vs Samsung Galaxy S23

 Price

-The iPhone 15 is still fresh and as a result, it commands a premium with a starting price of MYR 4,399 for the base 128GB variant.
+The iPhone 15 is still fresh and as a result, it commands a premium with a starting price of SGD 1,299 for the base 128GB variant.
 You get a USB-C charging cable in the box but miss out on the 20W charging adapter.

-The OnePlus 12 starts in China at CNY 4,899 for the base variant, which roughly translates to MYR 2,809.
+The OnePlus 12 starts in China at CNY 4,899 for the base variant, which roughly translates to SGD 922.
 That price includes the 100W wired charging adapter in the box, which makes it incredible value when compared to the others.

 Winner: OnePlus 12